tensorflow/docs/site/en/r1/guide/saved_model.md

 this `Estimator`'s `model_fn()` to generate the model graph based on those features.
 It starts a fresh `Session`, and, by default, restores the most recent checkpoint into it.
 (A different checkpoint may be passed, if needed.)
-Finally it creates a time-stamped export directory below the given `export_dir_base` (i.e., `export_dir_base/<timestamp>`), and writes a SavedModel into it containing a single `MetaGraphDef` saved from this Session.
+Finally, it creates a time-stamped export directory below the given `export_dir_base` (i.e., `export_dir_base/<timestamp>`), and writes a SavedModel into it containing a single `MetaGraphDef` saved from this Session.